tgrogers/ece565-2020/assignment.1.md

     ssh <your-career-user-id>@qstruct.ecn.purdue.edu
     ```

-    Once logged into qstruct, you will need to clone your version of the assignment from github classroom.
+    Once logged into qstruct, you will need to install a missing python package and clone your version of the assignment from github classroom.
 To make a copy of your code locally use:

     ```console
+    pip3 install --user six
     git clone https://github.com/purdue-ece565-2020/assignment-1-v2-<your-github-user-name>.git
     ```